 - Are you motivating yourself to keep going?

 - Did you make a plan that’s realistic to achieve?

-- Are you tracking your progress towards your resolutions?
+- Are you tracking your progress toward your resolutions?

 - Are you rewarding yourself for your work?

-We will go in all of that, to prevent you to feel completely overwhelmed and quit your new year’s resolutions before January is over.
+We will go into all that to prevent you from feeling completely overwhelmed and quitting your new year’s resolutions before January.

 Reflect On Last Year

-When you are thinking about your resolutions and goals for the new year, it is a great practice to first reflect back to the past year.
+When thinking about your resolutions and goals for the new year, it is a great practice to reflect on the past year.

 - What have you achieved over the past year?

 - What you would do differently if you could go back and change anything about the year?

 - Where and how did you grow in the past 12 months?